greenpeace/planet4-engaging-network-presentation-layer/sign_our_petition/README.md

 ### How to edit background image on Thank you page?

-In ```thank-you-top-code-block.html``` file edit below code to update Thank you page backgraund image
+In ```thank-you-top-code-block.html``` file edit below code to update Thank you page backgraund image.

 ```
     <div class="page-header-background">